Reviewed: Barclaycard Arrival Plus Elite MasterCard

 However, there is one thing to keep in mind:

-You'll need a credit score of 700 or more to get this card, so skip it if you're just starting to establish your credit history.
+You'll need an "Excellent" credit score to get this card, so skip it if you're just starting to establish your credit history.

 Strength: Redeem miles for a wide variety of travel-related expenses

 You're probably wondering, "What do travel-related expenses include?"

 You can use your miles to pay off travel purchase charges including travel agencies and websites, airlines, hotels, car rentals and ground transportation, trains, cruises and ferries, timeshares, and campgrounds.

 So whether you are looking for a budget weekend getaway or a longer, luxurious stay, this card will come in handy.